libellux/Libellux-Up-and-Running/docs/ossec/README.md

 <img class="zoom-custom-imgs" :src="('/img/ossec/windows_agent_setup.png')" alt="Windows setup">

 Accept the current terms and agreements and proceed with the installation.
 In the next step you will be able to select which components to monitor.
-If you run a Windows web server keep the option to scan and monitor IIS logs checked (in this tutorial we do not use it).
+If you run a Windows web server, keep the option to scan and monitor IIS logs checked (in this tutorial we do not use it).

 <img class="zoom-custom-imgs" :src="('/img/ossec/windows_agent_components.png')" alt="Windows components">

 Once you've completed the installation you we will be presented the OSSEC Windows Agent Manager.
-Add the OSSEC server IP and the Authentication key you did copy in earlier section.
+Add the OSSEC server IP and the Authentication key you copied in a section above.
 Press save.

 <img class="zoom-custom-imgs" :src="('/img/ossec/windows_agent_manager.png')" alt="Windows manager">